Mayank1728/todo-app/README.md

 Therefore, we use Yargs to make parsing information from the command line much easier.
 With Yargs, we can define the commands and options for our application in a more structured and user-friendly way.

+Parsing means EXTRACTION or getting information.
 Alias are defined so instead of typing --title or --body, -t or -b is enough.
 Lastly didn't discuss about chalk as it was used for aesthetic purposes ONLY.

 ### Adding a Note